Nitishkr22/TIAND/README.md

 The camera data was captured using four cameras in .jpg format with a resolution of 1280x720p.

 - GNSS:
-The GNSS data consist of:
+The GNSS data consists of:
 1. Time
 2. Latitude
 3. Longitude